TZstatsADS/Fall2016-proj4-Nicole-Jiang/README.md

 	+ Topic modeling: I used LDA to assign the probabilities of songs belonging to each topic.
 Based on cross validation, topic number is 15.
 Furthermore, I determined the probabilities of certain word belonging to certain topic.
 	+ Modeling: Based on cross validation, I set train set and test set.
 I used music features from train set to fit the 15 topics, using XGboost.
 	+ Prediction: I used fitted model and test set to predict the probablities of songs belonging to each topic, and multipled them by the probabilities of words.
 Furthermore, I used the frequency of the words as prior probabilities.
 Hence, I adjusted the probabilities of words and ranked them.
+	+ Conclusion: If we only use words frequency, the average rank is about 650.
+Now, using new features and XGboost, I successdully decreased the rank to about 600.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.